Why 3D Printing Might Have a Bigger Impact In Space Than On Earth

 Three-dimensional printing is an application where the digital world meets the physical world.
 It enables industries to make rapid prototypes and test out new ideas.
-While it has been used in the labs and manufacturing for some time, it is now becoming a valuable process in transportation.
-3D printing is a very valuable process in transportation.
+While it has been used in labs and manufacturing for some time, it is now becoming a valuable process in transportation.

 Since its invention, the capabilities of 3D printing have been impressive.
 Now it is able to create parts for airplanes, cars, trains, and buses.